 Pregnancy & Fertility

 Water quality matters more during pregnancy than at almost any other time.
-Lead, nitrates, PFAS, and disinfection byproducts can cross the placenta or affect foetal development at levels utilities are permitted to legally distribute.
-This guide hub covers what to look for, what to filter, and what the research actually shows.
+Lead, nitrates, PFAS, fluoride, and disinfection byproducts can cross the placenta or affect foetal development at concentrations utilities are legally permitted to distribute.

-Every guide here is built on peer-reviewed literature, EPA SDWIS data, and EWG health guidelines — with sources linked.
-No alarmism, no sales pitch.
+Every guide here is built on peer-reviewed literature, EPA SDWIS data, and EWG health guidelines.
+Sources are linked.
+No alarmism.
+No product pitch.

 Pregnancy guides